RNA substructure as a random matrix ensemble: Application

-We consider the secondary structure of RNA using the planar limit of the hermitian matrix model.
-Using the orthonormal property of Chebyshev polynomial, we can derive various generating functions of the combinatorics of the secondary structure in a closed form.
-In addition, we introduce the fugacity to match the experimental finding of average number of chords in a stem.
-As a result, we can find the chemical potential of the stem from the pure combinatorics only.

 One way of interpreting the chemical potential from the perspective of usual energy model is the stacking energy of base pairs.
 It is believed that the attractive energy between two consecutive base pairs is the main contribution to the stability of the stem.
 The stacking energy depends not only on the nucleotides involved but also on the stacking order of the two pairs along the backbone \cite{FKJSCNT_1986}.
-Nevertheless, if we assume an average stacking energy $\epsilon$ at some fixed temperature, we may have additional statistical factor $e^{\epsilon(\ell-k)}$ to $\Omega_{k,\ell}$ for the given structures with $k$ stems and $\ell$ chords.
+Nevertheless, if we assume an average stacking energy $\epsilon$ at some fixed temperature, we may have additional statistical factor $e^{\epsilon(\ell-k)}$ to $\Omega_{k,\ell}$ for the given structures with $k$ stems and $\ell$ basepairs.
 When we consider the distribution for fixed $\ell$, the factor $e^{\epsilon \ell}$ cancels out by the normalization.
 Therefore, one may view the chemical potential as the average stacking energy, $\mu=-\epsilon$.
-From the energetic consideration, it is natural to fix the reference point where appropriate number of unpaired nucleotides is already assigned on the bridges since the number of ways to put unpaired nucleotides on the bridges can significantly change the value of $\epsilon$.
+We remark that the number of ways putting unpaired nucleotides on bridges can significantly change the value of $\epsilon$.
+The value $-3.6$ of $\mu$ should be considered as the one evaluated under the reference point that an appropriate number of unpaired nucleotides is already assigned on the bridges.

+Another way is to understand the stack stability in terms of the multiplicity of structures from the pure combinatorial point of view.
+Recall that an island diagram is in general the abstract structure of numerous secondary structures.
+In this respect, one may interpret the factor $e^{\mu k}$ as the one reflecting the number of secondary structures which reduce to the island diagrams for a given $k$.
+In other words, the fugacity quantifies how fast the multiplicity of secondary structures decreases as $k$ increases.